WolfSekhar/cbse-computer-science-assignement/README.md

-# CBSE Computer Science Assignments for class 11 and 12
+# CBSE Computer Science Practicals and Assignments for class 11 and 12

 ## 11<sup>th</sup> class practicals
 ### [Find the largest and smallest numbers in a list](https://github.com/WolfSekhar/cbse-computer-science-assignement/blob/main/11th_class/A1.py)